 If a student and TVRC agree to have equipment purchased while the student is still in secondary school and the assistive technology continues to meet the student's future employment needs, TWC may not be able to pay for more advanced technology at a later date.

-Prior Approval
+Prior Consultation

-Assistive technology purchases for the purpose of postsecondary education or employment that are made before the completion of the student's senior year of secondary school must be approved by the counselor's supervisor.
+Assistive technology purchases for the purpose of postsecondary education or employment that are made before the completion of the student's senior year of secondary school requires consultation with the Regional Program Specialist for Transition Services.

 Purchase Procedures